junit-team/junit5/Prototype.md

 ## Annotations

-JUnit 5 supports the following annotations for configuring and extending tests.
+JUnit 5 supports the following annotations for configuring tests and extending the framework.

 All core annotations are located in the [`org.junit.gen5.api`] package in the `junit5-api` module.